-Some viruses are capable of infecting multiple hosts; this includes some viruses of humans.
+Most viruses are capable of infecting multiple hosts, at least closely related host species.
+However, some viruses infect quite distantly related species, such as human and bird influenza.
 One might expect that such “generalist” viruses enjoy an evolutionary advantage due to their potential to access more hosts.
 However, in most cases adaptive mutations for one host bring about antagonistic pleiotropy, or a decrease in fitness for replicating within another host, with a possible exception when a host’s population tends to fluctuate widely (Elena et al., 2009).
-An important distinction between types of multi-host viruses is whether multiple hosts are required as part of the life cycle, or whether the virus often crosses over between different hosts but only requires one host per life cycle.
+Some multi-host viruses may require multiple hosts as part of their life cycle (notably arborviruses such as dengue) while others require only host (while maintaining their promiscuity).
 For obligate multi-host viruses, a phenotypic change specific to each host is often developed, which increases the chances of transmission.
 The hosts themselves are often very different, in terms of pH, temperature, and cell type.
 Thus, it is likely that PPIs from obligate multi-host viruses vary more than do PPIs from optional multi-host viruses.

-Arboviruses (arthropod-borne viruses) are among the most burdensome multi-host viruses for humans; a good example is dengue.
+Arboviruses (arthropod-borne viruses) are among the most burdensome multi-host viruses for humans.
+A good example is dengue.
 The DenvInt database (Dey and Mukhopadhyay, 2017) catalogues PPIs between the 10 dengue proteins, of which 7 are non-structural, and both human and mosquito proteins.
 The dengue-human network consists of 535 interactions between 10 dengue and 335 human proteins, while the dengue-mosquito network consists of 249 interactions between 10 dengue and 140 mosquito proteins.
-The dengue-human and dengue-mosquito networks are similar at the higher degrees nodes, with NS5, E and NS3 the most highly-connected dengue proteins.
+The dengue-human and dengue-mosquito networks are similar at the higher degrees nodes, with NS5, E and NS3 being the most highly-connected dengue proteins.
 However, the mosquito network is both smaller and more highly-clustered, with the C protein sharing a very similar set of partners with E. No meta-analysis has yet been performed with DenvInt to compared the functions of the human and mosquito targets.
 However, Mairang et al. (2013) suggested that NS3 and NS5 may be involved in down-regulation of innate host defenses via Toll-like receptor and unfolded protein pathways in both human and mosquito.
 The importance of host immune suppression may be greater for obligate multi-host viruses, because it is important for the viral titer to become sufficiently high that transmission (often via blood) can be successful (Ebel, 2017).

-While not strictly the same virus, different strains of influenza A are well-known to recombine, enabling a “jump” between hosts.
+Even with extensive recombination, as among the “chromosomes” of influenza viruses, many viruses are known to jump from animals to humans (REF: Mandl, Vijaykrishna).
 This often leads to unusually severe outbreaks [REF].
 The host environments don’t vary as widely for viruses like influenza A as for arboviruses, therefore the PPIs are likely to be more similar [REF].
 Crossover mutations occur predominantly in hemagglutinin and neuraminidase, which allow for entry and exit, respectively.

 The virus interactome-diseasome connection